 Another could be headaches, but be sure to discuss any persistent symptoms with your medical caregiver as they may be a sign of something else that needs to be addressed.

-Changes in your own hair and skin are common during pregnancy, especially the 2nd trimester.
+Changes in your own hair and skin are common during pregnancy, especially during the 2nd trimester.
 Some women find that their hair grows remarkably faster, and even thicker than ever before, while others find that their hair is more limp, thinner or can be dry or oily depending on your skin.
 Do not be alarmed.
 Your body is just dealing with all the necessary preparations for your new baby and you have the side effects to prove it.

 We went skiing this weekend.
 I could just barely wear my ski pants, and was a bit worried about skiing, but it went great.
 I took it easy.